Dmytry/cursed_int/README.md

 ...
 ...
 ...
-loop l1             ; Almost all of the looping is done by the loop instruction that can't loop forever mov ecx, m          ; Extra instructions cmp ecx, 0x7fffffff ; For making it je l1               ; Loop forever
+loop l1             ; <- We really want to use that instruction for looping mov ecx, m          ; Extra instructions cmp ecx, 0x7fffffff ; For making it je l1               ; Loop forever
 l2:
 ```
-at the expense of a tiny constant factor slowdown (the three last instructions).
+at the expense of a tiny constant factor slowdown (the three last instructions that fix the corner case which "loop" can't handle).

 While you're at it, you could output a warning message about a potentially infinite loop.

+2: UB or no UB, compilers seem to use generic conditional jumps for loops.
+Probably because CISC is well dead.
+Hence no godbolt example.
 ## Something else about loops?
 Unrolling?
 Vectorization?

 [I tried to make an example](https://godbolt.org/z/EzdaEq3c1) without much success.